4.1. Set traffic control (tcset

 commands.

-(however, you need the tc command to run the script).
+(However, you need the tc command to run the script).

 4.1.3.7.
 Set a shaping rule for multiple destinations¶